PRP Therapy for Joint Pain: A Natural Alternative Before Surgery | Ascent Healthcare

 Then precisely deliver them to the area needing repair.

-The result is a high-potency dose of your body’s own healing cells, placed exactly where they are needed most.
+The result is a concentrated portion of your own platelets and growth factors, placed exactly where they are needed most.

 No foreign substances.